In Stock

 2. Improve soil with compost and complete fertiliser.
 In drier zones, add coco coir or straw to improve water retention.

-3. Dig a wide hole (or make a mound in warm regions).
+3. Dig a wide hole.
+Those in warmer climates can build a mound in the centre of the hole to improve drainage and reduce the risk of root rot.
 Plant 5–10 cm deeper than the original soil line to encourage strong base shoots.

-5. Water in well and mulch around the base, keeping it 5–10 cm from the stems.
+5. Water them in thoroughly and mulch around the base, keeping it away from the stems.

 6. Prune stems to 10–30 cm above ground.
 In cool climates, cut lower to promote bushiness; in arid zones, prune slightly higher to protect buds from sun exposure.